-The price for a Frisian Pointer puppy ranges from $1,000-$3,200.
+The price for a Stabyhoun puppy ranges from $1,000 to $3,200.
 Its price depends on several factors.
 Although it’s not as expensive as some other breeds, it’s rare.

-Yes, they are excellent pets, as long as they have proper diet, care, environment, and exercise.
+Yes, Stabyhouns are excellent pets, as long as they have proper diet, care, environment, and exercise.

 How long do Stabyhouns live?

-A Dutch sporting dog originally used for hunting.
+A Stabyhoun is a Dutch sporting dog originally used for hunting.

 - Wikipedia, Available here: https://en.wikipedia.org/wiki/Stabyhoun